chrissembiring/chrissembiring.github.io/README.md

 ## Welcome to Chris Sembiring's GitHub

-This is where I keep my programming projects.
-At the moment, I'm still backing up most of my personal works and fixing what needs to be fixed.
-Do check back later.
+Hi, my name's Chris, an electrical and electronic engineering student.
+This is where I keep most of my programming projects.
+To know me better, do check my LinkedIn by clicking [here](www.linkedin.com/chrissembiring).

-In the meantime, you can visit my LinkedIn [profile](http://linkedin.com/in/chrissembiring).
+### ...Tap2Fly

-_~~Just an average Markdown newbie hopelessly reading through GitHub's documentations~~_
+[Tap2Fly](github.com/chrissembiring/Tap2Fly) is a proposed flight check-in and boarding system utilising Android OS and NFC technology.
+Compatible with Android 5.0 Lollipop and earlier.
+This project was done when I just began to learn Java, completed as a project for Nanyang Polytechnic, Singapore.